 There are most likely numerous factors that have contributed to not yet achieving the performance of 86% of individuals being referred for the service with a provider identified within 30 days.
-Previous versions of this report have outlined DBHDS' work to improve real-time data collection, and this report has noted the important inclusion of persons that carry services over from one ISP year to the next, of which were not previously included in these data.
-Additionally, previous reports have outlined other efforts with important partners such as CSBs and professional provider organizations, along with continued work to increase provider enrollment for this service.
+Previous versions of this report have outlined DBHDS' work to improve data collection, efforts with important partners such as CSBs and professional provider organizations, along with continued work to increase provider enrollment for this service.

-In October 2021, the Performance Diagnostic Checklist-Human Services (Carr, Wilder, Majdalany, Mathisen, & Strain, 2013), or PDC-HS, was used to assess these related indicators and as is now being provided in this report to speak to the reviewers' request (with updated action results from 10/2022, 4/2023, and 10/2023).
+In October 2021, the Performance Diagnostic Checklist-Human Services (Carr et al., 2013), or PDC-HS, was used to assess these related indicators and as is now being provided in this report to speak to the reviewers' request (with updated action results every 6 months).
 The Performance Diagnostic Checklist (Austin, 2000) and the PDC-HS are organizational behavior management (OBM) assessment tools used in business settings to assess the functional determinants of performance.
 An informant-based tool, the PDC (and PDC-HS) is broken down into four categories of questions, with the categories of the PDC-HS as follows: training; task clarification and prompting; resources, materials and processes; and performance consequences, effort, and competition.
 When the "function(s)" of performance deficits are identified, a function-based intervention can be applied to improve performance and in turn help to reach business goals.
-An OBM approach to solving business problems focuses on obtaining organizational results (e.g. mission, business goals, desired outcomes) through examination of employee behavior(s) and adjustment of variables that contribute to poor (or desirable) performance.
-A variation of the PDC-HS was completed by a DBHDS Board Certified Behavior Analyst[®] with subject matter expertise in this particular business problem who also has experience in the use of organizational behavior management assessment tools and associated solutions.
+An OBM approach to solving business problems focuses on obtaining organizational results (e.g., mission, business goals, desired outcomes) through examination of employee behavior(s) and adjustment of variables that contribute to poor (or desirable) performance.
+A variation of the PDC-HS was completed by a DBHDS Board Certified Behavior Analyst® with subject matter expertise in this business problem who also has experience in the use of organizational behavior management assessment tools and associated solutions.

-The performance of support coordinators (SC) as a group were the primary consideration for the conceptualization of applicable questions from the PDC-HS, as support coordinators hold the responsibility of "connecting" a person in need to this service, and DBHDS was conceptualized as the "supervisor" that could strive to adjust the overall environment for support coordinators via antecedent and consequence interventions.
-The results of the variation of the PDC-HS suggest the following to be potential maintaining variables that are contributing to this business opportunity, and it is noted to the reader that several of the possible contributing variables cross different performance categories (e.g. resources to obtain a behaviorist also bleeds into the response effort required on the part of a SC to find a behaviorist):
+The performance of support coordinators (SC) as a group were the primary consideration for the conceptualization of applicable questions from the PDC-HS, as support coordinators hold the responsibility of "connecting" a person in need to this service.
+DBHDS was conceptualized as the "supervisor" that could strive to adjust the overall environment for support coordinators via antecedent and consequence interventions.
+The results of the variation of the PDC-HS suggest the following to be potential maintaining variables that are contributing to this business opportunity, and it is noted to the reader that several of the possible contributing variables cross different performance categories (e.g., resources to obtain a behaviorist also bleeds into the response effort required on the part of a SC to find a behaviorist):

-Training: As SC's play the role of connecting individuals in need to services, they need be aware that there are different guilds of behaviorists that are available to deliver the service, and they need to know how to access behaviorists in their regions.
+Training: As SC's play the role of connecting individuals in need to services, they need to be aware that there are different guilds of behaviorists that are available to deliver the service, and they need to know how to access behaviorists in their region.
 Previously, it may have been unclear if SC's were aware of the Settlement Agreement requirement for timely connection to services as outlined in the related compliance indicators or could describe the targets.
 It is also known that SC turnover is a factor that can impact the institutional knowledge base in a CSB.